The First-Timers Guide to LGBTQ San Juan

 Old San Juan

 Old San Juan transports you back in time with 500 years of history and colorful Spanish colonial architecture.
 This is the San Juan you’ve seen in photos and a must for any first-time visitor.
 If your interest is meandering through cobblestone streets and exploring historic landmarks (Castillo San Felipe del Morro and Castillo San Cristóbal), Old San Juan is a classic home base.
-The neighborhood is walkable and packed with restaurants, shops and bars (not specifically gay but still friendly).
-Hotel El Convento, built in 1646, is a colonial wonder and the first “Small Luxury Hotel of the World” member in Puerto Rico.
-For further insight into the sights and flavors of Old San Juan, join The Spoon Experience on their popular “Old San Juan Walk and Taste Tour.”
+The neighborhood is walkable and packed with restaurants, shops, and bars (not specifically gay but still friendly).
+Hotel El Convento, built-in 1646, is a colonial wonder and the first “Small Luxury Hotel of the World” member in Puerto Rico.
+For further insight into the sights and flavors of Old San Juan, join Spoon on their popular “Old San Juan Walk and Taste Tour.”
 This intimate three-hour tour reveals the neighborhood’s architecture and culture, while featuring delicious, local cuisine at five different restaurants along the way.